Emmotes/ic_spoilers/docs/umberto.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Beehive Barrage** (Guess)
 > Every second, Umberto's staff spawns 1 swarming bees, which buzz around the staff, up to a maximum of 10 swarming bees.
 When an enemy attacks Umberto, he unleashes a swarming bee from the staff onto that enemy.
-When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing 1s of BUD-based damage for each bee.
+When an enemy with one or more swarming bees is hit by any Champion, all their bees sting them, dealing 1s of BUD-based damage for each bee.
 A maximum of 5 swarming bees can swarm a single enemy.
 Bees persist until the enemy is defeated, or until Umberto is removed from the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>